The Far Eastern Fells

 Michael Joseph’s final Titus Wilson order

-In January 2003, Michael Joseph announced they would cease printing the guides due to declining sales.
-After winning the bid to become the new publisher, Cumbrian John Nicoll, Managing Director of Frances Lincoln Publishers, returned the guides to Kendal.
+In January 2003, Michael Joseph discontinued guidebook printing, which is suspected to be due to diminishing sales.
+Following a successful bid to become the new publisher, Cumbrian John Nicoll, the Managing Director of Frances Lincoln Publishers, orchestrated the return of the guides to Kendal.

-The news sent shockwaves through the walking fraternity.
-Betty Wainwright said: “It is wonderful that the printing is returning to Kendal.
+The announcement sent shockwaves through the walking community.
+Betty Wainwright expressed her sentiments, stating, “It is wonderful that the printing is returning to Kendal.
 I am sure it is what AW would have wanted.”
-Titus Wilson used the film of Wainwright’s original distinctive hand-written text and line drawings, which they retained when they initially lost the contract in 1991.
-Frances Lincoln launched the new titles in April 2003.
-After a gap of ten years, the books were again back in their hometown of Kendal.
+Titus Wilson utilised the film of Wainwright’s original distinctive hand-written text and line drawings, which they had retained when they lost the contract in 1991.
+In April 2003, Frances Lincoln launched the new titles, marking the return of the books to Kendal after a ten-year hiatus.

 Two impressions of The Far Eastern Fells from Frances Lincoln 2003